yiisoft/yii2/docs/guide/structure-applications.md

 As you can see, the property takes an array of extension specifications.
 Each extension is specified with an array consisting of `name` and `version` elements.
-If an extension needs to run during the [bootstrap](runtime-bootstrapping.md) property, a `bootstrap` element may be specified with a bootstrap class name or a [configuration](concept-configurations.md) array.
+If an extension needs to run during the [bootstrap](runtime-bootstrapping.md) process, a `bootstrap` element may be specified with a bootstrap class name or a [configuration](concept-configurations.md) array.
 An extension may also define a few [aliases](concept-aliases.md).